 Lost Maples Hiking

 A paved road goes a little way into the valley, following the Sabinal River, past a pleasant, restful campground and a picnic area.
 Beyond there is a choice of hiking trails, some along the river, which branches into several smaller creeks, and others that climb up the side of the canyons and across the flat plateau above.
 The river and several tributary streams have flowing water most of the year, usually slow moving, with several species of fish.
-The three most popular routes are:
+The three most popular routes are as follows:

 - Maple Trail - a short level path through wooded clearings at one side of the Sabinal River past many large maple trees, then returning back via a more sunny route on the opposite side.